Purchase of apartments on foreign markets

 This country offers attractions all year round, but each season has its own unique character and influences rental strategies.

-Summer (June – August): Summer is the peak tourist season, especially on the Black Sea coast.
+Summer (June – August): Summer is the peak of the tourist season, especially on the Black Sea coast.
 The seaside city is teeming with life – music festivals, light shows, international cultural events.

 Autumn (September – November): Autumn is a time of harvest and celebration.
-The famous Rtveli – grape harvesting – transforms the entire country into a great celebration.
+The famous Rtveli – grape picking – transforms the whole country into a great holiday.

 Winter (December – February): Winter is a time of contrasts.
 While the coast enjoys a mild climate, the mountains offer excellent skiing conditions.